-In the midst of this unusually warm and dry summer, even seasoned gardeners are struggling to give proper care and maintenance to their beloved gardens and plants.
+In the midst of this unusually hot and dry summer, even seasoned gardeners are struggling to give proper care and maintenance to their beloved gardens and plants.

 With the spectre of climate change lurking, rising ocean temperatures and reduced rainfall levels, many experts believe that dry summers could well become the new norm here in New Zealand.